BLSROBL/ubersicht-simple-time-and-date/README.md

-# ubersicht-simple-time-and-date
+# Übersicht Simple Time and Date

-A simple time and date widget for übersicht
+Display the current time and date directly on your desktop with a simple, unobtrusive design that fits naturally into your macOS setup.